An interview with Dorothee Bär

 Bär: It’s like breathing to me. (laughs)

 Bär: A ban is unenforceable.
-I have made my views on this very clear.
-Tweeting and sharing news are standard practice, as this serves to communicate with the public.
+I’ve made my views on this very clear.
+Tweeting and sharing news are standard practice, as they serve to communicate with the public.
 Just as parliamentary coverage takes place on television.
-However, I do find the ban on photography understandable, as I find the taking of selfies in the plenary chamber unacceptable.
+However, I do find the ban on taking photographs understandable, as I think taking selfies in the plenary chamber is unacceptable.

-Bär: I actually found it helpful that they exercised discipline in this regard, so that every interim update wasn’t immediately trumpeted to the world.
-It’s also about not constantly informing people of every latest development – which is already out of date five minutes later.
+Bär: I actually found it rather helpful that they exercised discipline in this regard, so that not every interim update was immediately trumpeted to the world.
+It’s also about not constantly updating people on every minor development – which is already out of date five minutes later.
 That only confuses the public.
-In that respect, this was very positive in terms of discipline.
+In that respect, this was very positive in terms of maintaining discipline.

 The interview was conducted by our media studies student Alexandra Weinig in the foyer of the CDU’s federal headquarters at the Konrad-Adenauer-Haus in Berlin.